rajapandi1234/esignet-plugins/mock-plugin/README.md

 ## About

 Implementation for all the interfaces defined in esignet-integration-api.
+Mock plugin is built to use eSignet with [Mock IDA system](https://github.com/mosip/esignet-mock-services/tree/master/mock-identity-system)

 This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet) for development purpose only.

-Note: This is not production use implementation.
+**Note**: This is not production use implementation.

 ## Configurations